rachank/inspiring-world-photography2/README.md

 * Accessibility

-    * Accessibility was good, and performance is now better than previous results, though with room for improvement.
-Likely due to the larger sizes of the images so that they also apeareed very clear on larger screens.
+    * Accessibility, Best Practices and SEO were good, and performance is now better than previous results, though with room for improvement.
+Likely due to the larger sizes of the images so that they also appear very clear on larger screens.

     ![image of lighthouse testing results](assets/images/lighthouse-test-results.png)